adaapp/sqa-nov-2021-team5/README.md

 - Documentation updated
 - Peer Code Review performed

+## UI Testing

+The UI Testing will be completed using Jest and Automated snapshot tests will be able to be found within the frontend src directory.
+In addition, the frontend will also be tested via manual QA test scripts (located in [documents](https://github.com/adaapp/sqa-nov-2021-team5/tree/main/documents) folder).

+## Automated Tests

+The automated unit test scripts are present within both the front-end of the application and the back-end.
+In the back-end tests scripts test the logic of the application such as converting roman numerals to normal numerals (vice versa); in the frontend the tests are used to ensure that each component is rendered and rendered correctly.
+Smoke tests are also included within the documentation directory.

+## CI/CD Pipeline

+Two GitHub Actions pipelines have been created, these run all of the automated tests within the project after a pull request has been created.
+This ensures that all of our tests pass prior to merging to the main branch will notifies us whether the entire application is still functional even after many changes.

 ## SQA Standard

 We have adopted a standard called `IEEE Standard for Software Quality Assurance Processes` with the intention to enable our software project to use SQA processes to produce and collect evidence that form the basis for giving a justified statement of confidence that the software product confirms to its established requirements.
 The purpose of this standard is to provide uniform, minimum acceptable requirements for SQA processes in support of our software project.

 We will conform to this standard by ensuring that the requirements are achieved, these requirements describe SQA processes, activities, and tasks.
-Sixteen activities are identified in this clause and are grouped into three major areas: process implementation, product assurance, and product assurance, this can be seen in the image below:
+Sixteen activities are identified in this clause and are grouped into three major areas: process implementation, product assurance actitivies, and additional product assurance, this can be seen in the image below:

 ![image](https://user-images.githubusercontent.com/56550489/144634113-6a2625aa-d5d7-4f66-a8a0-f26b4bf386a9.png)